amritsingh183/amritsingh183.github.io/_posts/2025-10-24-rust-option-result.md

 #### inspect() - Observe Values Without Consuming

-The `inspect()` methods allow you to perform side effects (like logging) while temporarily borrowing the value.
-The value is then passed through unchanged, enabling method chaining:
+The `inspect()` methods consume `self` by value, pass a reference (`&T`) to the contained value to the closure (allowing temporary observation), and return the original `Option` or `Result` unchanged, enabling method chaining.

+In the code below:
+- The container is moved (consumed)
+- The closure receives a reference
+- The container is returned (not a copy)

 ```rust
 let result = Some(5)